-9.1.2 Gearbox
+9.1.1 Gearbox

 All the parts in the power train which transfer torque from the power unit output shaft, as described in Article 5.4.2, to the drive shafts (the drive shafts being defined as those components which transfer drive torque from the sprung mass to the unsprung mass).
-It includes all components whose primary purpose is for the transmission of power or mechanical selection of gears, bearings associated with these components (as described in Articles 9.1.3 to 9.1.5) and the casing in which they are housed (as described in Articles 9.1.8).
+It includes all components whose primary purpose is for the transmission of power or mechanical selection of gears, bearings associated with these components (as described in Articles 9.1.2 to 9.1.4) and the casing in which they are housed (as described in Articles 9.1.5 to 9.1.7).

-9.1.3 Driveline components
+9.1.2 Driveline components